GafferHQ/gaffer/README.md

 # Gaffer #

-Gaffer is an open source application framework designed for creating tools for use in VFX production.
-It builds on top of the Cortex libraries, adding a flexible node-based computation framework and a user interface framework for editing and viewing node graphs.
-Gaffer ships with a number of sample modules and applications, not least of which is a module for the on-demand generation of procedural scenes for rendering.
+Gaffer is a VFX application that enables look developers, lighters, and compositors to easily build, tweak, iterate, and render scenes.
+Gaffer supports in-application scripting in Python and [OSL](https://github.com/imageworks/OpenShadingLanguage), so VFX artists and technical directors can design shaders, automate processes, and build production workflows.

+An open-source project, Gaffer also provides an application framework for studios to design and create their own VFX production pipeline tools.
+Built using the [Cortex](https://github.com/ImageEngine/cortex) libraries, Gaffer ships with a multi-threaded, deferred evaluation engine and a flexible user interface framework.

-More information can be found on the [Gaffer homepage](https://gafferhq.org).
+More information about Gaffer and its use in studios can be found at [GafferHQ](https://gafferhq.org).

+Users can learn how to use Gaffer through the [documentation](https://gafferhq.org/documentation).

 Developer notes are available on the [Gaffer developer wiki](https://github.com/GafferHQ/gaffer/wiki).